andychu/javascript-vs-c/README.md

 ## Exercises

 1. Do the same thing with a different piece of code!
-Find another small piece of JavaScript code on the Internet, and follow the steps above.
+Find another small JavaScript program on the Internet, and follow the steps above.
 Good candidates for code to port:
    1. Are short.
 Start with something 20-50 lines, and then work your way up to bigger pieces of code.
    1. Don't use too many libraries.
 Writing an image to an array is ideal.
    1. Use numbers, not strings.
 (Strings in C are very different than strings in JavaScript.)
 2. Do performance experiments.
 Make a prediction about the speed before running it.
    - Try running it in a VM.
    - Demonstrate a case where transliterating JavaScript to C results in code that's 10x or 100x slower.

-3. Do the reverse direction: port C to JavaScript by removing types.
+3. The reverse direction: port C to JavaScript by removing types.
 This should be easier than JavaScript -> C ?

 If it works, and you have code that now works in JavaScript and in C, send me a link or a **pull request** to this repo.